ibericode/mailchimp-for-wordpress/readme.txt

 #### Add-on plugins

-There are several [add-on plugins for MailChimp for WordPress](https://mc4wp.com/add-ons/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=description), which help you get even more out of your site.
+There are several [add-on plugins](https://mc4wp.com/add-ons/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=description) available, which help you get even more out of your site.

 #### Translations